nehakumari2002/nehakumari2002/README.md

 - 👋 Hi, I’m @nehakumari2002
-- 👀 I’m interested in python, sql, dsa
+- 👀 I’m interested in python, numpy, pandas, sql, dsa, Data visualization
 - 🌱 I’m currently learning dsa...
-- 💞️ I’m looking to collaborate on ...
+- 💞️
-- 📫 How to reach me ...
+- 📫 How to reach me ...https://www.linkedin.com/in/neha-kumari-b62797224/

 <!---
 nehakumari2002/nehakumari2002 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.